Skip to content

 Another major attraction of Strasbourg is being the Capital of Christmas!
 Movies may have made us believe that New York is the best city to spend Christmas, but there is a much better place: The Capital of Christmas, Strasbourg.
 The best time of the year is definitely much better in Strasbourg.

-Starting from the end of November till the end of December, the city’s historic center becomes an exquisite winter wonderland.
+Starting from the end of November till the end of December, the city’s historic centre becomes an exquisite winter wonderland.

 Alsace’s Cathedral of Notre-Dame

-Alsace’s most photographed tourist destination is Strasbourg Cathedral of Notre Dame, AKA the Cathedral of Our Lady of Strasbourg, or simply, Strasbourg Cathedral.
-The second most-visited cathedral in France is 142 meters tall, making it one of the tallest cathedrals in the world with its distinctive sky-high spire.
+Alsace’s most photographed tourist destination is Strasbourg Cathedral of Notre Dame, AKA the Cathedral of Our Lady of Strasbourg, or simply Strasbourg Cathedral.
+The second most-visited cathedral in France is 142 metres tall, making it one of the tallest cathedrals in the world with its distinctive sky-high spire.

 Eguisheim, the Cradle of Alsatian Wine

-One of the major attractions of the city is the nearby Three Castles on the Schlossberg hill that were built in the 12th and 13th centuries.
+One of the major attractions of the city is the nearby Three Castles on Schlossberg Hill, which were built in the 12th and 13th centuries.
 While in Eguisheim, one of the top things to do is go for a nice meal at the Domaine Emile Beyer winery.

 Château du Haut-Kœnigsbourg